Terrastories/terrastories/SETUP.md

 $ docker-compose exec web bin/setup
 ```

-This command runs a setup script lives in `bin/setup`, which does:
+This command runs a setup script that lives in `bin/setup`, which does:

 - install ruby gems
 - install javascript packages